TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 {% include figure
     image_path="/assets/images/posts/simple-strategies-to-manage-techdebt/tech-debt-1.jpg"
-    caption="This were the pain points detected with the team on the first iteration" alt="Image with boxes about identified tech debt items with the titles Monotliths, Obsolote Stuff, Not Scaling, Unstable, Monitoring, Not using platform tools, Testing, Documentation, and Code Smells"
+    caption="This were the pain points detected with the team on the first iteration" alt="Image with boxes about identified tech debt items with the titles Monoliths, Obsolete Stuff, Not Scaling, Unstable, Monitoring, Not using platform tools, Testing, Documentation, and Code Smells"
 %}

 Once we got some working examples, we could extract common information from them, this is trying to _classify_ them.